jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * extend - does this extend the list?
 * index
 * insert - does this place an item in the list? what's the difference between this and append?
-* pop - removes the last item in the list
+* pop - takes away the last item in the list
-* remove - removes the first occurrence of a given item in the list
+* remove - takes away the first occurrence of a given item in the list
 * reverse - does this reverse the list?
 * sort - does this sort the items in the list?